nikkilocke/AccountServer/AccountServer/help/banking.md

 If you are unable to reconcile (perhaps because there are some transactions missong, or with the wrong value), you can press the *Leave* button to save your work so far, enter or edit the incorrect transactions, and return.

-If the reconciliation balances, you can save it - this will mark all the ticked transactions as reconciled (*Clr* will sho an 'X' on the bank detail screen).
+If the reconciliation balances, you can save it - this will mark all the ticked transactions as reconciled (The *Clr* column will show an 'X' on the bank detail screen).

 Once you have reconciled, you can print the reconciliation for your records with *Save and Print*.